HMNZS Taupo (1975): Design

-In the early 1970s the Royal New Zealand Navy sought a replacement for its aging SMDL patrol craft, which dated back to World War II.
+In the early 1970s the Royal New Zealand Navy sought a replacement for its ageing SMDL patrol craft, which dated back to World War II.
 These vessels would be used for fisheries patrols as well as for territorial surveillance, complimenting the existing capability provided by P-3 Orion aircraft and frigates.
 Tenders for construction of the Lake-class was awarded to the UK based Brooke Marine, with an initial order of six ships.
 This order was subsequently reduced to four.
 The names of the four ships were based on the previous Loch-class frigates that had previously served in the RNZN.
 The names chosen for the Lake class vessels were Hawea, Pukaki, Rotoiti and Taupo.

 Construction

 Taupo was laid down in July 1974, and was built by Brooke Marine at their shipyard in Lowestoft, in the United Kingdom.
 Construction was completed by November 1974, with the ship being delivered and commissioned into the RNZN by July 1975.
-Taupo was commissioned on the 29th of July 1975.
+Taupo was commissioned on 29 July 1975.

 Service history

 Service life

-Taupo began her shakedown cruise on the 5th of August 1975.
+Taupo began her shakedown cruise on 5 August 1975.
 By August 1975, she took up fisheries and territorial patrol duties.
 Over the course of her service life, Taupo additionally took part in fleet exercises, as well as use with the Royal New Zealand Naval Volunteer Reserve.

 During their initial service life the ship was beset with engine vibration problems.
 The Lake class gained a reputation for poor performance in heavy seas, with a number of sailors injured.
 Taupo would be regularly refit in order to attempt to resolve these issues.
 In addition, all patrol craft were subject to a number of fuel shortages throughout the 70s and 80s, resulting in significant time spent laid up at Devonport Naval Base.

 Sinking of the MS Mikhail Lermontov

-Taupo was one of a number of ships that came to the assistance of the sinking Soviet cruise liner Mikhail Lermontov on the 16th of February 1986.
+Taupo was one of a number of ships that came to the assistance of the sinking Soviet cruise liner Mikhail Lermontov on 16 February 1986.
 Commander by Lt.
 Batcheler, Taupo assisted in both the recovery of passengers, as well as helping to coordinate rescue efforts.